opendatabio/opendatabio/README.md

 Disallow: /
 ```

+The e-mail system used by OpenDataBio is very flexible, but the installation program supposed you will be using some
+form of SMTP (such as smtp.gmail.com).
+Check the "config/mail.php" file for more options on how to send e-mails.

 ## Development

 The Laravel-Datatables library is incompatible with `php artisan serve`, so this command should not be used.